11 Weeks Pregnant

 Baby’s sense of smell is also developing; and as he/she breathes in amniotic fluid, the baby will also be breathing in a large number of smells, like food.
 Yum!

 While you still don’t look pregnant to other people, you may have noticed that your waist is thickening, your breasts getting bigger and you are starting to put on weight. if you are not already using a moisturising cream on your tummy, start now.
 Keeping the skin supple may help prevent stretchmarks later on.

 Food for thought

-During the first 1000 days, constipation is a typical complaint of early pregnancy and is caused by an increase in the hormone progesterone.
+Constipation is a typical complaint of early pregnancy and is caused by an increase in the hormone progesterone.
 This relaxes the muscles of the body including the gut muscles.
 You might also find that Iron supplements are the cause of your constipation.
 Fibre will keep you feeling full and will help to prevent constipation.
 Choose wholegrain and wholemeal cereals, breads, pasta and rice.
 Fruits and vegetables are also a great source of fibre as well as key vitamins and minerals so get your 5 a day.
 Drink plenty of water to help prevent constipation too.

 Exercise to beat the fatigue

 If you are feeling excessively tired try taking some gentle exercise.
 Exercise can help to boost energy levels but don’t overdo it.
 Yoga is not just a great way of staying fit but will also teach you how to relax and control your breathing for delivery.